 The value on which property taxes will be computed.
 This will be the assessed value or the capped value, whichever value is less.

-The percentage increase in overall value this year (4.66%) in contrast to 3.28% in 2016 reflects a strong market in Royal Oak equal in comparison to Oakland County as a whole.
+The percentage increase in overall value this year (6.84%) in contrast to 4.91% in 2021 reflects a continued vibrant market in Royal Oak equal in comparison to Oakland County as a whole.

 Since the enactment of Proposal A in 1994, taxable value has been the base for figuring property taxes in Michigan.
 (See the adjoining box for a history of taxable values).

 The State Constitution requires that properties be assessed at 50% of their true cash value.
 In 1994, Proposal A provided for a limitation on increases relative to property taxes.
 The intention of this provision was to curb runaway inflation.
 The limitation was accomplished through a process that restricts increases to the previous year’s taxable value by the rate of inflation or 5%, whichever is less.
-The 2017 Inflation Rate Multiplier (IRM) is slightly higher than 2016 at 1.009%.
+The 2022 Inflation Rate Multiplier (IRM) is higher than 2021 at 1.033%.

 When a property sells (transfers), the Taxable Value will be uncapped to its State Equalized Value in the next tax year and the capping process begins anew.